artistofcodes/Telegram-utilities-with-python/README.md

 ### 1. Chat ID Fetcher
 Fetches the chat ID of a user or group where the bot is added.
-Helpful when you need the `chat_id` to send messages or automate replies.
+Helpful when you need the `chat_id` to send messages or automate the replies.

 **Usage:**
 1. Replace your bot token in the code.